-The course analyzes women characters and attitudes about women in the plays of Shake-speare.
+The course analyzes women characters and attitudes about women in the plays of Shakespeare.
 We will consider and read in depth histories, comedies, and tragedies of Shakespeare to learn how to read the Bard's plays through a literary criticism lens.
 The course also trains students in the practice of feminist analysis of literature, and thus is also a Women's Studies course.
-I c.u.

-Prerequisite: WRT 107 with a final grade of C- or better and either a 200level literature course with a grade of C or better, or the consent of the Instructor.
+Prerequisite: WRT 107 with a final grade of C- or better and either a 200-level literature course with a grade of C or better, or the consent of the Instructor.

-ENG 362 SHAKESPEARE'S MEN
+ENG 362 SHAKESPEARE'S MEN (Also WMS 362)

 The course analyzes the role of masculinity and concepts of manhood in the plays of Shakespeare.
 We will consider and read in depth histories, comedies and tragedies of Shakespeare to learn how to read the Bard's plays through a literary criticism lens.
 The course also trains students in the practice of feminist analysis of literature, and thus is also a Women's studies course.
-1 c.u.

-Prerequisite: WRT 107 with a final grade of C- or better and either a 200level literature course with a grade of C or better, or the consent of the Instructor.
+Prerequisite: WRT 107 with a final grade of C- or better and either a 200-level literature course with a grade of C or better, or the consent of the Instructor.